 Rinse salmon and dry; cut fillets crosswise into 4 equal pieces.

-Place the fish on a grill tray or on a piece of heavy foil 2 inches larger than the fish.
+Place the fish on a grill tray or a piece of heavy foil 2 inches larger than fish.

 Cover and cook until salmon is opaque through about 7 minutes.

 Check for doneness by making a cut in the thickness part of the salmon.

 NOTE: Pull back the meat of the fish slightly and check for doneness.

 To serve remove any skin by sliding knife between skin and fish.